La Vergne police department sex scandal: Police chief dismissal

 Police chief Burrel Davis was fired in February 2023 after the third-party investigation found he had knowledge of the misconduct yet failed to take action and that he also attempted impeding the investigation.
 Davis was reported to have solicited pornographic images of Hall and actively encouraged McGowan to engage in sexually exploitative behaviors like non-consensual sharing of nude photographs and participating in degrading sexual activities.
 McGowan was also later reported to have intimidated a female assistant in the city's human resources offices by grabbing her neck.
 Brent Hatcher, who formerly served as the department’s deputy chief, was appointed as interim chief after Davis’ firing.
 The city then held community meetings in April to gather feedback from residents in search for a new chief.
 30-year veteran Christopher Moews was appointed new chief in September.

 In December 2024, Davis was decertified by the Tennessee POST commission, barring him from law enforcement work in the state.
 Shortly afterwards the same month, he was charged with aggravated stalking and violating an order of protection.
 In 2025, Davis was arrested for felony charges including kidnapping and assault.

 Aftermath

 Litigation

 Maegan Hall filed a federal lawsuit in February 2023 that alleged she was a victim of sexual harassment and groomed for sexual exploitation under the guise of mentorship and training.
 Since the sex scandal made national headlines, Hall's lawyers said she was subjected to public ridicule and bad publicity that hurt her attempts to regain employment.
 In March 2024, the city settled the lawsuit for $500,000, while denying any admission of liability.

 Maegan Hall

-It was reported by the New York Post in March 2025 that Maegan Hall had since been laying low, still married and living with her husband, Jedidiah.
+In March 2025, the New York Post reported that Maegan Hall had since been laying low, still married and living with her husband, Jedidiah.
 She was apparently working as a pharmacy technician, a position she had been certified to work in since 2018.